bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 There are two kinds of streams in SJ-Platform:

 - An input stream - a stream which provides new events.
-There are two different input stream types in SJ-Platform: Kafka & T-Stream
+There are two different input stream types in SJ-Platform: Kafka and T-Stream.

 - An output stream - a stream which is a destination for results.
-There is one output stream type in SJ-Platform: T-Stream
+There is one output stream type in SJ-Platform: T-Stream.

 The data can be received from different sources.
 Currently, the platform supports obtaining data from Kafka and TCP sockets.